Preparing for a mentally healthy life

 Wellness Journals

-Our Wellness Journals provide young people with a template to record their feelings and thoughts as a once-off assignment or as a daily activity.
+Our Wellness Journals provide children and young people with a template to record their feelings and thoughts as a once-off assignment or as a daily activity.

 Classroom presentations on mental health

-We developed two classroom presentations, hosted by child and adolescent psychotherapist, Dr Colman Noctor, and designed to educate students in primary and secondary school about how they can take care of their own mental health.
+We are a small team and while we would love to be able to come to individual schools to meet with children and young people to speak to them about the importance of positive mental health and wellbeing it is not something we are able to do.
+To spread a positive mental health message we developed two classroom presentations, hosted by Child and Adolescent Psychotherapist, Dr Colman Noctor, which are designed to educate students in primary and secondary school about how they can take care of their own mental health.
 The presentations give meaningful and practical ways that young people can look after their wellbeing.
 Topics covered include everything from building resilience and valuing our sense of self-worth, to understanding the relationships we have with ourselves and dealing with comparison culture.

 Wellness Wall

-Our Wellness Wall helps to promote positive, encouraging messages of wellness within the walls of your school.
-To get started, download the Wellness Wall banner below (or send us an email to request one).
-Then, check out our guides - also below - for details on how to use the banner in primary or secondary schools.
-You can use the banner to mark your chosen wall and create a space where everyone is welcome to read and contribute to it.
-Invite students and staff to write and share upbeat, helpful notes and messages of how they think wellness looks, sounds, and feels: the more creative, the better!
+The concept behind our Wellness Wall helps to promote positive, encouraging messages of wellness within schools.
+To get started, teachers can download the Wellness Wall banner below (or send us an email to request one) and check out our guides - also below - for details on how to use the banner in primary or secondary schools.
+The banner can be used to mark the chosen wall and create a space where everyone is welcome to read and contribute to it.
+Students and staff can be invited to write and share upbeat, helpful notes and messages of how they think wellness looks, sounds, and feels: the more creative, the better!

 Film resource and companion guide

-Our #FrameofMind film resource features clips from some of the shortlisted films to our Frame of Mind short film competition, which explore mental health themes affecting or important to young people.
+Our #FrameofMind film resource features clips from some of the shortlisted films in our Frame of Mind short film competition, which explore mental health themes affecting or important to young people.
 The film can be used to start a classroom discussion about mental health and wellbeing.
-Your teacher’s companion guide has been developed to accompany the film and to share more information on the film's topics.
-It also provides questions and discussion points for your class.
-We recommend setting up to one hour for viewing this film and completing the exercises in the guide.
+The teacher’s companion guide has been developed to accompany the film and to share more information on the film's topics.
+It also provides questions and discussion points for a class.
+We recommend setting aside up to one hour for viewing this film and completing the exercises in the guide.

 Selfie ‘Steem